saltyrtc/saltyrtc-meta/Task-ORTC.md

   `RTCSctpTransport`'s `RTCSctpCapabilities.maxMessageSize` field.

-If the determined maximum packet size is greater than `0`, the message chunking implementation SHALL use the *max_packet_size* as the maximum chunk size.
+If the determined maximum packet size is greater than `0`, the message chunking implementation SHALL use that value as the maximum chunk size.
 Otherwise, the encrypted message SHALL be sent as is.

 Incoming messages SHALL be stitched together using SaltyRTC message chunking if required (see the previous paragraph for details).
 Complete